 7. The fact I don’t actually hate it one bit, actually

 As Julia Stiles once said to the late Heath Ledger (RIP): I hate the way I don’t hate you.
 Because deep down, I love Love Actually.
-I mean, I know it’s cheesy and ridiculous and the editing is all choppy and the majority of the ‘love’ stories involve men wantonly seducing younger female employees without fear of HR reprisal.
+I mean, I know it’s cheesy and ridiculous and the editing is all choppy and the majority of the ‘love’ stories are just men wantonly seducing younger female employees in what would blatantly be a HR nightmare.

-I know it’s not okay that they cut the same sex love story and kept in the really boring one where someone has to “light the nipples” of Stacey from Gavin and Stacey while Tim from The Office does some kind of weird boob massage that frankly looks quite shit.
+I know it’s not okay that they cut out the same-sex love story and kept in the really boring one where someone has to “light the nipples” of Stacey from Gavin and Stacey while Tim from The Office does some kind of weird boob massage.

-I know you probably won’t find an artistic low point of modern times to rival the scene where Hugh Grant starts dad-dancing to Girls Aloud.
+I know you probably won’t find an artistic low point to rival the scene where Hugh Grant starts dad-dancing to Girls Aloud.

 But I can’t hate it.
-I can’t even hate the “to me, you are perfect” scene, despite the internet’s unrelenting enthusiasm for what is essentially a romanticised voyeur who filmed extreme close-ups of his best mate’s new wife in HD on her wedding day.
+I can’t even hate the “to me, you are perfect” scene, even though Mark is basically a romanticised voyeur who filmed extreme close-ups of his best mate’s new wife in HD on her wedding day.
 I love the optimism, I love the big romantic gestures, I love the idea we might get a happy ending at this time of year even if we’re Colin bloody Frissel.
 Because it’s Christmas, and at Christmas the promise of snow and Mariah Carey and too much mulled wine makes the whole world seem magical, even when it isn’t.
 Especially when it isn’t.

 So that’s why, despite my general cynicism and the fact the character in the film who most closely resembles myself is probably Bill Nighy’s, I can’t get enough of Love Actually.